 Chain reaction accidents are extremely dangerous and terrifying because there is often more than one threat to your safety.
 In a quick second, the entire roadway becomes an obstacle course and everyone is trying to avoid a major collision, which creates confusion that ends up leading to more collisions.
 Our firm has had cases where nearly a dozen people were injured or killed.

-These case are also more complex for attorneys to put together for settlement because they involve multiple defendants and insurance companies.
-They also sometimes pit victim against victim for their fair share of the limited pile of money that is available.
+These cases are also more complex for attorneys to put together for settlement because they involve multiple defendants and insurance companies.
+They also sometimes pit the victim against the victim for their fair share of the limited pile of money that is available.

 This article on the handling of multiple vehicle crashes addresses:

 - The Danger of Chain Reaction Vehicle Collisions

 - What Type of Multi-Car Driving Accidents Lead to Big Settlements and Verdicts

 - Who Is Liable When These Cases Are Resolved and the Sometimes Unique Battles to Get Your Fair Share